Korbi-code/ChillyAnalyst/README.md

 Then we have a solution!

 ## How does it work ?
-By setting up a small script which is reading the current power from a compatible wall plug, observe the power level and sends a notifcation via your own telegramBot to your device which is running a telegram application.
+By setting up a small script which is reading the current power from a compatible wall plug, observe the power level and sends a notifcation via your own Telegram bot to your device which is running the Telegram messenger app.

 ## What do I need ?
 - Device which can run a python 3.8 Script with internet connection (Raspberry Pi recommended)